 - How well do you know each other?

 - How comfortable are you with each other?
-Being comfortable with each other is important if you want to talk about sex, practicing safe sex, STDs and other issues.
+Feeling safe with each other is important if you want to talk about desires and practicing safe sex.

-- Why do you want sex?
-Laura Berman suggests to ask yourself this question, and ask your partner as well.
-Are you looking for a relationship or a casual 'friends with benefits' relationship, or a one night stand?
-Answering this question for yourself will help ensure you're on the same page as your partner.
+- Why do you want to have sex with this person?
+Answering this question will help ensure you're on the same page as your partner.

 The Double Standard